 The main factors that could lead to positive action, individually or collectively, are:

-The main factors that could lead to negative rating action, individually or collectively, are:
+The main factors that could lead to negative action, individually or collectively, are:

 - Depletion of foreign reserves in a sufficient scale to destabilise the economy.

-- No escalation of regional or geopolitical disputes to a level that disrupts trade and financial flows.
+- No escalation of regional or geopolitical disputes to a level that disrupt trade and financial flows.